 - Commerzbank Auslandbansken Holding A.G and another v Adeona Holdings Limited - Civil Appeal E6/2014 – judgment of the Supreme Court of Cyprus dated 27/2/2015.
 In this judgment the Supreme Court set out the conditions that must be met for the issuance of injunctive relief in support of foreign arbitral proceedings.

 - Trafalgar Development Limited v Uralchem Holding Limited - Civil Appeal 331/2017 – judgment of the Supreme Court of Cyprus dated 24/4/2018.
-This judgment is relevant in relation to the applicable principles of reflective loss and when a shareholder can advance a derivative claim on behalf of the company.
+This judgment is relevant in relation to the applicable principles of reflective loss and as to when a shareholder can advance a derivative claim on behalf of the company.

 - Libra Capital Ltd. and others v Bank of Cyprus – case 3865/2019 of the District Court of Nicosia – judgment dated 3/3/2020 - in this case the District Court of Nicosia issued an extensive Norwich Pharmacal (disclosure) order against the Bank of Cyprus in relation to the movement of a number of accounts of natural persons and legal entities allegedly involved in an elaborate fraud scheme.